 Signs Your Pelvic Floor Muscles Are Too Tight

-If you have an overactive pelvic floor it’s highly likely that you will be experiencing some kind of persistent (chronic) pelvic pain.
-Pain coming from the pelvic floor can be felt around the sacroiliac joints, the pubic symphysis, groin, hamstrings, buttocks, iliotibial band and the abdominal and lower back muscles.
-You might even have tried some kind of treatment for pain in one of these areas that wasn’t effective and this could be because the pain is actually coming from your pelvic floor.
+If you have an overactive pelvic floor it’s highly likely that you will be experiencing some kind of chronic pelvic pain.
+Pain coming from the pelvic floor can be felt around the sacroiliac joints, the pubic symphysis, groin, hamstrings, buttocks, iliotibial band, and the abdominal and lower back muscles.
+You might have even tried some kind of treatment for pain in one of these areas that wasn’t effective because the pain is actually coming from your pelvic floor.

 Other common symptoms include:

 - Sudden urges to urinate

 - A need to urinate often, even when your bladder isn’t very full

 - Difficulty starting the flow of urine

 - A sense of not being able to empty your bladder fully